-The second the athlete evaluation is done, rather than spending 50+ hours doing data entry in excel only to be left with nothing that can be then sent to each athlete as a report card, coaches and organizers can now start sorting kids onto teams.
+The second the player evaluation is done, rather than spending 50+ hours doing data entry in Excel only to be left with nothing that can be then sent to each athlete as a report card, coaches and organizers can now start sorting kids into teams.

 Users can generate different types of reports: